Columbia Brain Injury Lawyer

 Physical and mental changes to a loved one can lead to doubt, confusion, and stress in the entire family, particularly if that person was the primary breadwinner.
 You need someone who will take on insurance companies to recover payment for treatments and who can be your vigorous advocate in the event that you decide to sue for wrongful death.
 But first, you need to be informed.

-What You Need to Know About Traumatic Brain Injury
+What You Need to Know About Traumatic Brain Injuries

 The brain floats in a bath of cerebral fluid, protected by the skull’s hard shell.
 TBIs occur when this state of equilibrium is suddenly disrupted, in one of the following ways: